Sucre: Education

 Sucre is home to the second oldest public university in the Americas, the Universidad Mayor Real y Pontificia de San Francisco Xavier de Chuquisaca; often abbreviated USFX.
 The university draws students both nationally and internationally, and different departments can be found scattered around the city.
 Degree areas at USFX include law, political science, medicine, odontology, chemistry, business administration, financial sciences, and more.

 The city also features other academic institutions such as a campus of the private university Universidad Privada del Valle, also known as Univalle, the National Teachers School (Escuela Nacional de Maestros "Mariscal Sucre"), the Universidad Privada Domingo Savio, and the Universidad Andina Simón Bolívar.

 Architecture

-The city of Sucre contains many old and classic buildings.
+The city of Sucre contains a number of old and classic buildings.